Mattiask57/Project-1/README.md

     -   #### Imagery

-        -   The imagery is there to get you to understand what the site is about, show information about the establishment and for the customer to see the establishment in action.
+        -   The imagery is there to get you to understand what the site is about, show information about the association.

 *   ### Wireframes